L3MON4D3/LuaSnip/DOC.md

   returned.

 - `exit_out_of_region(node)`: checks whether the cursor is still within the range of the snippet `node` belongs to.
-If yes, no change occurs, if No, the snippet is exited and following snippets' regions are checked and potentially exited (the next active node will be the 0-node of the snippet before the one the cursor is inside.
+If yes, no change occurs; if no, the snippet is exited and following snippets' regions are checked and potentially exited (the next active node will be the 0-node of the snippet before the one the cursor is inside.